Tinche/incant/README.rst

 ----

-**incant** is an Apache 2-licensed library, written in Python, for composing and invoking functions.
+**incant** is a Python open source library for composing and invoking functions.
 Going by the old, humorous adage that dependency injection is simply passing arguments to functions, `incant` is a toolkit that is well suited to that use case.

 `incant` includes support for: